 However, if you have a moderate budget there are many small size book marketing firms also which an author can consider hiring for promotions.
 Sharing some of the names:

 These small firms largely take care of the online promotions, while some do offer offline promotions too.

 Marketing is a blackhole where irrespective of the money you put in, it never feels enough.
+How to sell your book in India continues to be a mystery waiting to be unraveled.
 There are cases of having invested lakhs of rupees to just create a name while on the other hand, someone has managed to sell 10,000 copies without investing close to nothing simply by using the right medium to promote the books.
 Every book has its audience, you just need to find them.
 Know your niche, your audience and your weaknesses before focusing on your strengths.

 Nevertheless, having a good product (a great book) to start with, is always a sure shot way to success.